 Free-spirited princess Seryung loves to learn how to ride

-a horse properly from "Tea
+a horse properly from "Teacher" Seung-yoo, who thinks

 she is Princess Kyunghye whom he might marry